All Products

 API developer/administrator

-You can think of the relationship between these three elements as follows: the API is the "door," the app is the "ID card," and authorization is the "pass."
+The relationship between these three elements: the API is the "door," the app is the "ID card," and authorization is the "pass."
 You can only pass through the door if you present both a valid ID card and the corresponding pass.

 Create an app (app identity)

-An app acts as a container for the credentials you use to call an API.
-Each app has an independent set of authentication information (AppKey, AppSecret, and AppCode), which is equivalent to an account and password for the app.
+An app serves as a container for API-calling credentials.
+Each app has an independent set of authentication information (AppKey, AppSecret, and AppCode), equivalent to an account and password.

 Automatically created default app

-When you publish an API in DataWorks for the first time, the system automatically creates an app with the same name as the workspace in API Gateway.
-All APIs in that workspace are then automatically authorized for this default app.
+When you publish an API in DataWorks for the first time, the system automatically creates an app with the same name as the workspace in API Gateway and authorizes all APIs in that workspace to this default app.
 This means that:

-• Members within the same workspace can directly use the default app's credentials to call APIs in that workspace.
+• Workspace members can use the default app's credentials to call APIs without additional authorization.

-If you need to isolate traffic or differentiate permissions for different callers, you can create new apps manually in the API Gateway console:
+To isolate traffic or differentiate permissions for different callers, create a new app in the API Gateway console:

-1. Log in to the API Gateway console.
+1. Log on to the API Gateway console.

-2. In the left-side navigation pane, select Application Management.
+2. In the left-side navigation pane, choose Application Management.

-3. Click Create App, and enter a name and description for the app.
+3. Click Create Application and enter the app name and description.

-4. After the app is created, the system generates an AppKey, AppSecret, and AppCode for it.
+4. After the app is created, the system generates a set of AppKey, AppSecret, and AppCode for the app.

 Note

-Create separate apps for different calling scenarios, such as internal systems, third-party partners, or data dashboards.
-This practice simplifies subsequent traffic monitoring, throttling, and permission management.
+Create separate apps for different calling scenarios (such as internal systems, third-party partners, and dashboards) to simplify traffic monitoring, throttling, and permission management.

 Authorization process

-Authorization is the process of granting an app permission to call a specific API.
-Only an authorized app can use its credentials to successfully call the API.
+Authorization grants an app permission to call a specific API.
+Only an authorized app can successfully call the corresponding API using its credentials.

-When you need to make an API available to workspaces under other Alibaba Cloud accounts, you must perform cross-account authorization:
+To make an API available to workspaces under other Alibaba Cloud accounts, perform cross-account authorization:

 1. Log on to the DataWorks console.
 In the target region, click Data Analysis and Service > DataService Studio in the left-side navigation pane.
 Select a workspace from the drop-down list and click Go to DataService Studio.

-2. On the Data Services page, click Service Management in the top menu bar to open the Manage APIs page.
+2. Go to the Data Services page, click Service Management in the top menu bar, and go to the Manage APIs page.

 3. On the Published APIs tab, find the target API and click Authorization in the Actions column.

-4. In the API authorization dialog box, configure the following parameters:
+4. In the API Authorization dialog, configure the following parameters:

 Parameter